SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Closure Expressions
 -------------------

-Nested functions, as introduced in :ref:`Functions_NestedFunctions`, are a convenient way to name and define self-contained blocks of code as part of a larger function.
+Local functions, as introduced in :ref:`Functions_LocalFunctions`, are a convenient way to name and define self-contained blocks of code as part of a larger function.
 However, it can sometimes be useful to write shorter versions of function-like constructs,